shadcn/next-mdx/packages/next-mdx/README.md

   "category": {
     "contentPath": "content/categories",
     "basePath": "/blog/categories"
+  },
+  "author": {
+    "contentPath: "content/authors"
   }
 }
 ```

-1. `post` and `category` keys are unique IDs used as references for your MDX types.
+1. `post`, `category` and `author` keys are unique IDs used as references for your MDX types.
 2. `contentPath` (required) is where your MDX files are located.
-3. `basePath` (required) is the path used for generating URLs.
+3. `basePath` (optional) is the path used for generating URLs.
 4. `sortBy` (optional, defaults to `title`) is the name of the frontMatter field used for sorting.
 5. `sortOrder` (optional, defaults to `asc`) is the sorting order.